ncbi/vadr/README.md

 VADR installation includes a default set of *Flaviviridae* and *Caliciviridae* models including Norovirus and Dengue virus.
-You can also download additional pre-built models to use to validate and annotate viruses, including SARS-CoV-2, or cox1 genes as listed below.
+You can download additional pre-built models to use to validate and annotate viruses, including SARS-CoV-2, or cox1 genes as listed below.
 Importantly, to use a set of models other than the default set that is installed with VADR, you will need to use either the `--mdir`